-How to turn on or off the “Speak for me” feature in Windows 11
+How to Enable ‘Speak for Me’ in Windows 11

 Windows 11 has an in-development hidden feature called “Speak for me,” allowing users to create a voice avatar for communication or have text spoken aloud.
 It’s enabled using ViVeTool with the command ‘vivetool /enable /id:47123936’ and can be toggled on or off with keyboard shortcuts or via the Windows Settings app under Accessibility.
 The feature,…